Asymptotic support theorem for planar isotropic Brownian flows: Stable norm

-This limit is called {\it stable norm} of $v$.
-Further it is known that $\normR{\cdot}$ does not depend on the precise choice of $R \geq 1$ and it is indeed a norm on $\R^2$, see \citep[Section 3.2.2]{vB10}.
-Hence for the sequel fix some arbitrary $R \geq 1$.
-If we denote the closed unit ball in $\R^2$ with respect to $\normR{\cdot}$ by $\mathcal{B}$ then it has been shown by van Bargen \citep[Theorem 2.1]{vB10} that for any $\eps > 0$ and any non-trivial bounded connected $\mathcal{X} \subseteq \R^2$
+This limit is called the \textit{stable norm} of $v$.
+Further it is known that $\|\cdot\|^R$ does not depend on the precise choice of $R \geq 1$, and it is indeed a norm on $\R^2$; see~\cite{vB10}, Section 3.2.2.
+Hence for the sequel, fix some arbitrary $R \geq1$.
+If we denote the closed unit ball in $\R^2$ with respect to $\|\cdot\| ^R$ by $\mathcal{B}$, then, as shown by van Bargen~\cite{vB10}, Theorem 2.1, for any $\eps> 0$ and any nontrivial bounded connected $\mathcal{X} \subseteq\R^2$,

-For our purpose this immediately implies that for $\eps > 0$ and $t \in (0,1]$ we have
+For our purpose this immediately implies that for $\eps> 0$ and $t \in (0,1]$, we have

-Since the flow is isotropic $\mathcal{B}$ is a ball in $\R^2$ with (Euclidean) radius $K$, i.e. $K = 1/\normR{e_1} > 0$.
-This deterministic constant $K$ is the Lipschitz constant in Theorem \ref{thm:mainthm}.
+Since the flow is isotropic, $\mathcal{B}$ is a ball in $\R^2$ with (Euclidean) radius $K$, that is, $K = 1/\|e_1\|^R > 0$.
+This deterministic constant $K$ is the Lipschitz constant in Theorem~\ref{thm:mainthm}.

-In the sequel we will need the following lemma from \citep{vB10} on convergence in probability of the time-scaled hitting time to the stable norm.
+In the sequel we will need the following lemma from~\cite{vB10} on convergence in probability of the time-scaled hitting time to the stable norm.

-\begin{lemma} For any $\eps > 0$ and $v \in \R^2$ we have
+\begin{lemma} For any $\eps> 0$ and $v \in\R^2$, we have